COVID-19 Vaccinations – as of the 19th February 2021

 Change we have made to protect you:

 - Appointments will be booked by the doctor/nurse after they have spoken to you on the telephone.

 - The front door is now open.
 We would encourage you to wear a facemask.

 - If you have any signs of Coronavirus or have been in direct contact with another person who has symptoms – such as fever/ high temperature/ cough / flu like symptoms please ring the surgery on 01924 384498, option 1 to inform the doctor.

 Patients and Staff are asked to wear a face mask or something that covers the mouth and nose, such as a scarf on entering the building.

 If you find wearing a face coverings difficult, please discuss with the doctor/nurse when booking your appointment.

-Clinicians will be wearing personal protective equipment.
+Staff will be wearing a facemask.
 This is for your safety as well as theirs.